-The Board comprises seven non-executive Directors, each of whom the Board regards as wholly independent of the Company's Manager.
+At the year end the Board comprised five non-executive Directors.
+Since the year end Victoria Hastings and Glen Suarez have been appointed to the Board.
+The Board regards all Directors as wholly independent of the Company's Manager.

 Some commentators have a view that length of service on a board can compromise independence from the manager.
 The AIC does not believe that this is the case for investment companies and therefore does not recommend that long serving directors be prevented from forming part of the independent majority.